 The North of England Tackling Illicit Tobacco for Better Health programme aims to reduce the demand for illicit tobacco by supporting the Department of Health's National Tobacco Strategy by:

 - Reducing the supply of the various types of illicit tobacco

 - Helping smokers to stop

 - Enforcing tobacco regulations

-Agencies involved in its development include regional public health and trading standards groups (including Warrington and Halton Trading Standards), HM Revenue and Customs and other local authorities.
+Agencies involved in its development include regional public health and trading standards groups (including Warrington Trading Standards), HM Revenue and Customs and other local authorities.